Santorini and Overtourism

 The Real Issues: Infrastructure and Governance

 Healthcare on the island remains underdeveloped.
 Despite the significant tax revenue generated by millions of tourists each year, Santorini lacks proper medical facilities.
-Residents must often travel to larger cities like Athens for specialized care, leaving both locals and visitors vulnerable in emergencies.
-Similarly, the education system is inadequate, with underfunded and overcrowded schools that fail to meet the community’s needs.
+Residents must often travel to larger cities like Athens for specialised care, leaving both locals and visitors vulnerable in emergencies.
+Similarly, the education system is inadequate, with underfunded and overcrowded schools that fail to meet the community's needs.

 Waste management is another critical issue.
-With no comprehensive plan to handle the garbage generated by locals and tourists, the island faces mounting environmental stress.
+With no comprehensive plan to handle the waste generated by locals and tourists, the island faces mounting environmental stress.
 The absence of a central development plan has also led to unchecked construction.
-Hotels and tourist accommodations continue to spring up at the expense of Santorini’s unique character and traditional industries.
+Hotels and tourist accommodations continue to spring up at the expense of Santorini's unique character and traditional industries.

 The challenges Santorini faces are not caused by tourists but by a lack of proper planning and investment.